Vishal141/cricketApp/README.md

  ********************************************************************************************

-   The main purpose of making this app is to facilitate scoring of a cricket match and show live scores of match with the user's friend so that they can also enjoy the match by making comments and chating with friends with the live scores of match.
+  # The main purpose of making this app is to facilitate scoring of a cricket match
+  # and share live scores of match with the user's friend so that they can also enjoy
+  # the match by making comments and chating with friends with the live scores of match.

    *********************************************************************************************